compose-spec/compose-spec/05-services.md

 - `PROTOCOL` to restrict port to specified protocol. `tcp` and `udp` values are defined by the specification, Compose offers support for platform-specific protocol names.

-Host IP, if not set, must bind to all network interfaces.
-Port can be either a single value or a range.
+If host IP is not set, it binds to all network interfaces.
+Ports can be either a single value or a range.
 Host and container must use equivalent ranges.

 Either specify both ports (`HOST:CONTAINER`), or just the container port.
-In the latter case, the Compose automatically allocates any unassigned host port.
+In the latter case, Compose automatically allocates any unassigned host a port.

 `HOST:CONTAINER` should always be specified as a (quoted) string, to avoid conflicts with [yaml base-60 float](https://yaml.org/type/float.html).

-Samples:
+Examples:

 ```yml
 ports: